brandkap/brandkap.github.io/work/visual-cognition-lab.md

 ## Original website

 All pages of the old site were reviewed to see what content needed to be kept, removed, or reorganized.
-Along with reviewing design elements the purpose and functionality of the site was evaluated.
+Along with reviewing design elements the purpose and functionality of the site were evaluated.

 {%
   include